Model Context Protocol - Talk to Meilisearch with Claude desktop

 3. Review Claude’s logs

-Open the logs file in your text editor or log viewer:
+Open the logs file in your text editor or log viewer:- On macOS:

 ~/Library/Logs/Claude/mcp*.log